-Mike has witnessed the devastating impact of addiction in his life, in his work, and in the community.
-He started his career as a Navy helicopter pilot, then served as a Corrections Officer, DC Police Officer, and FBI Agent.
-In 2010, he became an instructor at the FBI Academy, where he created a course to help police executives better understand alcoholism, prescription drug abuse, PTSD, suicide, and domestic violence.
-After retiring from the FBI in 2019, Mike earned a Master’s in Addiction Counseling and now works full-time as a Behavioral Health Therapist at a major nonprofit hospital.
-Alongside his wife, Lillie, he draws from his personal and professional experience to have honest, compassionate conversations about addiction, recovery, and mental health.
-They focus on breaking stigma, offering support, and sharing practical resources—reminding everyone that no one has to face these struggles alone, and that recovery is possible.
-To connect with Mike and Lillie or learn more about them, please visit vanmeterwellnessolutions.com.
+Mike has witnessed the devastating impact of addiction in his life, work, and community.
+He began his career as a Navy helicopter pilot and went on to serve as a Corrections Officer, DC Police Officer, and FBI Agent.
+In 2010, while teaching at the FBI Academy, he developed a course to help police executives better understand alcoholism, prescription drug abuse, PTSD, suicide, and domestic violence.
+After retiring from the FBI in 2019, he earned a Master’s in Addiction Counseling and now works full-time as a Behavioral Health Therapist at a major nonprofit hospital.
+Together with his wife, Lillie, he draws on personal and professional experience to have honest and compassionate conversations about addiction, recovery, and mental health, focusing on breaking stigma, offering support, and sharing resources that remind people they are not alone and that recovery is possible.
+To connect with Mike and Lillie, subscribe to their weekly newsletter, or simply learn more about them, visit vanmeterwellnessolutions.com.

 In this episode Lillie and I discuss the stigma surrounding Medically Assisted Treatment (MAT).
 MAT integrates FDA approved medication and counseling to support people in recovery from addiction, primarily opioid or alcohol use disorders.
 Medications help manage withdrawal symptoms and cravings, which improves retention in treatment and overall recovery outcomes.
 In this episode, we discuss why this can be controversial in recovery...